ROCm/amdgpu-docs/docs/index.md

 myst:
   html_meta:
-    "description": "Learn about the features, capabilities, and ways to optimize the AMD GPU drivers" "keywords": "Instinct, GPU, how to, conceptual, PCIe, IOMMU"
+    "description": "Learn about the features, capabilities, and ways to optimize the AMD GPU drivers" "keywords": "Instinct, GPU, how to, conceptual, PCIe, IOMMU, install"
 ---

 # AMD Instinct Data Center GPU Driver